-A monitoring strategy to measure the outcomes and impacts of the Rodent Eradication Program, including for re-emergence of rodents, as well as triggers that would lead to further action reports to the Minister following the Rodent Eradication Program on community and environmental outcomes, at designated time frames, such as one month after the second bait distribution, one month after re-introduction of birds and cattle, and two years post the Rodent Eradication Program.
+- A monitoring strategy to measure the outcomes and impacts of the Rodent Eradication Program, including the potential re-emergence of rodents, as well as triggers that would lead to further action reports to the Minister following the Rodent Eradication Program on community and environmental outcomes, at designated time frames, such as one month after the second bait distribution, one month after re-introduction of birds and cattle, and two years post the Rodent Eradication Program.

 What is a Human Health Risk Assessment?

 HHRA is used to inform and assist decision-makers in managing chemical exposure issues with careful consideration of site-specific circumstances.
 It is used to estimate, in a way that is adequately protective of health, the potential for chemical exposures to represent a risk of adverse effects on the health of populations potentially exposed to it.

 The risk assessment process usually involves: